iNPUTmice/SecureConversation/README.md

 ## Features

 * End-to-end encryption with [OMEMO](http://conversations.im/omemo/), [OTR](https://otr.cypherpunks.ca/), or [OpenPGP](http://openpgp.org/about/)
-* Send and receive images as well as other kind of files
+* Send and receive images as well as other kinds of files
 * Share your location via an external [plug-in](https://play.google.com/store/apps/details?id=eu.siacs.conversations.sharelocation&referrer=utm_source%3Dgithub)
 * Indication when your contact has read your message
 * Intuitive UI that follows Android Design guidelines